insurance4carrental.com

 "Wine - even a sip will send you over the limit and invalidate your insurance in Parkistan, Cuba, Indonesia, Romania, Jordan and Nigeria, according to Rhinocarhire.com which produces a comprehensive guide."
 The A to Z of car hire - The Independent - August 2010

-See the guide below for further information
+See this guide for further information

 Back to top